Concatenating Random Matchings: Introduction and preliminaries

 In the algebraic context of the Brauer algebra, Brauer diagrams of length $t$ form a basis for the $t$-fold tensor product $\kB_n(\delta)\otimes \dots\otimes \kB_n(\delta)$, where the tensor product is taken over $\Z[\delta]$.
 In particular, the differential maps in the bar complex (see e.g. \cite[Chapter IX.6]{CE56})

 are given on basis elements $A_1,\dots,A_{t+1}$ by

 where the summands on the right-hand side can be interpreted as arising from Brauer diagrams of length $t+1$ by evaluating the product of two consecutive layers.
-This construction can be used for the explicit computation of the homology of the Brauer algebras, see \cite{BHP21}.
+This construction can be used for the explicit computation of the homology of the Brauer algebras, see \cite{BHP21} -- however, due to the necessity of evaluating the chain maps on $(2n-1)!!^t$ basis elements, these computations quickly become unfeasible.
+Understanding the component structure of long typical Brauer diagrams is therefore one of the key motivations for this paper, in which we will investigate Brauer diagrams obtained from concatenating random matchings..